-UPDATED: Commuters can now use credit and debit cards to tap on public transport
+How to use your credit and debit cards to tap on public transport

-For Amex, this partnership further cements its position as a leader in contactless payments in Australia.
+When Amex first rolled out the trial in 2018, it said this partnership further cemented its position as a leader in contactless payments in Australia.
 It was also the first card issuer to offer all three major mobile wallets (Apple Pay, Samsung Pay and Google Pay) to its customers.
 Amex says this is just the latest initiative to give cardholders more convenient ways to use their cards.

 "In the last year, American Express mobile wallet transactions have more than doubled and we expect this trend to continue as more places accept American Express contactless payments,” said Amex Vice President of Consumer Cards, Austin Huntsdale.
 “Our work with Transport for NSW is a great example of our commitment to growth in contactless acceptance in Australia.”

 As our lives become increasingly more digital, the initiative is a reaction to consumer behaviour and our movement towards a cardless and cashless society.